-In September 2013, we entered into a collaboration agreement with Biogen Idec (Biogen) to discover, develop and commercialize novel small molecules that target glucocerobrosidase (GCase) enzyme for the treatment of Parkinson's disease.
-In September 2014, Amius and Biogen will conclude their research collaboration.
-Amicus' most advanced Parkinson's candidate is AT 3375, which was developed outside the collaboration and is wholly-owned by Amicus.
+In September 2013, we entered into a collaboration agreement with Biogen Idec (Biogen) to discover, develop and commercialize novel small molecules that target the glucocerobrosidase (GCase) enzyme for the treatment of Parkinson's disease.
+In September 2014, Amicus and Biogen concluded their research collaboration.
+Amicus' most advanced Parkinson's candidate is AT3375, which was developed outside the collaboration and is wholly-owned by Amicus.